Eric-Vondee/furo-swap-projectreview/README.md

 ## function setBentoBoxApproval()
-overrides its function in interface IFurostream, takes in the arguments depicted in the image below and calls setMasterContractApproval contract and encodes the arguments passed.
+function setBentoBoxApproval overrides its inheriting function in `interface IFurostream`, setMasterContractApproval contract and encodes the arguments passed.

 ![senBentoBox](https://user-images.githubusercontent.com/23663250/162517315-a0da151e-fe9b-44d5-bbb6-d304b3da6877.png)

 ## function createStream()
- -  creates an active stream by passing the required arguments in the picture below and returns a streamId with deposited shares.
+ -  Creates an active stream by passing the required arguments in the picture below and returns a streamId & deposited shares.
- -  it further validates if the starting time is less than the timestamp of the current block in seconds and reverts with the customError " InvalidStartTime()" if it fails.
+ -  It further validates if the starting time is less than the timestamp of the current block in seconds and reverts with the customError " InvalidStartTime()" if it fails.
- - depositedShares is calculated by calling internal function _depositToken() which takes in arguments and are depicted below
+ - DepositedShares is calculated by calling internal function _depositToken() with arguments indicated in the image below:

  ![_depositToken](https://user-images.githubusercontent.com/23663250/162510693-a32be784-3061-4d7b-bfd6-da83663e271b.png)